glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 - For each element, find its k nearest point and their labels, and assign the label of the majority to the element.
 # Lecture 31 - 35
 ## Apache Spark
 It is a unified analytics engine for **large-scale data processing**.
-It **extends Hadoop** approach: it does not only support MapReduce, but also SQL queries, data streaming data, machine learning and graph algorithms.
+It **extends Hadoop** approach: it does not only support MapReduce, but also SQL queries, data streaming, machine learning and graph algorithms.

-It has a main component:
-- **Driver program**: it runs the `main()` function and creates the `SparkContext`, which is the entry point to any Spark functionality.
+The main component is the **driver program**: it runs the `main()` function and creates the `SparkContext`, which is the entry point to any Spark functionality.
 The driver program is responsible for **dividing** the work into **tasks** and scheduling them across the cluster.

 It supports the concept of **shared variables**, variables shared across tasks.
 They can be of 2 types:
 - **Broadcast**: **read-only** variables that are cached on each machine rather than providing a copy of it with tasks.
 Broadcast variables allow programmers to keep a read-only variable cached on each machine, which helps to reduce communication cost.
 They can be used, for example, to give a copy of a large input dataset in an efficient manner to every node;
 - **Accumulators**: **write-only** variables that can only be increased by the tasks.
 They can be used, for example, for *reduce* operations, so that the driver can then retrieve the final result.
 ### RDD